 “Catholics seem dead to me,” my Baptist friend Stephen said to me.
 “I go into my church, and I see life, vibrancy.
 But when I think about all the Catholics I know, you are one of the only ones who even acts like he believes in Jesus.”

 Stephen believed that vibrant Protestants enter the kingdom ahead of (or instead of) listless Catholics.
 And he could be right.
-Jesus said he would spew out from his mouth lukewarm souls (see Revelation 3:16).
+Jesus said he would spew out from his mouth lukewarm souls (see Rev. 3:16).
 The sacraments are not magic.
-As one Catholic evangelist put it, Catholics have a billion dollars in the bank and most use a single dollar of it, while Baptists have just a hundred dollars in the bank, but most of them use all of it.
+As one Catholic evangelist put it, Catholics have a billion dollars in the bank, and most use a single dollar of it, whereas Baptists have just a hundred dollars in the bank, and most of them use all of it.

 I did my best to help him realize that Protestant churches, too, have nominal members and “pew-warmers” and that this doesn’t entail that Protestant teachings themselves are wrong.
-He agreed, but for him it was scandalous that Catholics in general lived lives that looked non-Christian.
+He agreed, but for him it was scandalous that Catholics in general live lives that look non-Christian.

 You can also share with them stories of faithful and intelligent Protestants becoming Catholic.
 I ended this talk with Stephen by smiling and saying, “You’re right: there are lots of nominal and dead-looking Catholics.
 All the more reason we need you to become Catholic and help us evangelize those guys!”

-You can try to make such people care, but the very nature of their indifference often makes them immune to theoretical argument.
-Often the best you can do is show them in word and deed how life altering the consequences are of being Catholic versus Protestant.
+You can try to make such people care, but the nature of their indifference often makes them immune to theoretical argument.
+Often, the best you can do is show them in word and deed how life-altering the consequences are of being Catholic versus Protestant.

 My friend Brandon had been going with his wife to a nondescript Protestant church for several years.
 He and I had never spoken about religion because I never got the sense from him that it was important to him.
 Then one day we had a political discussion, and it led to a conversation about morality, in particular about the sanctity of human life.